uptane/uptane-standard/uptane-standard.md

 * Physical attacks, such as manual tampering with ECUs outside the vehicle.
 * Compromise of the packaged software, such as malware embedded in a trusted package.
 * Compromise of the supply chain (e.g., build system, version control system, packaging process).
-A number of strategies (e.g., git signing, TPMs, in-toto {{IN-TOTO}})  already exist to address this problem.
-Therefore, there is no need to duplicate those techniques here.
+The focus of Uptane is end device security and secure delivery.
+It addresses one part of the solution, but it is designed to pair well with more holistic solutions, like in-toto {{IN-TOTO}}, git signing, TPMs, etc. Recently, the Uptane community approved [Scudo](https://github.com/uptane/pures/blob/main/pure3.md) as an Uptane augmentation that could be adopted as a formal recommendation in the Uptane Deployment Best Practices in the future.
 * Problems associated with OBD or UDS programming of ECUs, such as authentication of communications between ECUs.
 * Malicious mirrors of package repositories, which could substitute original packages with malicious packages with matching version numbers {{MERCURY}}.